DavidTaylor96/JS_lab_w6_day_4/README.md

 <h3>Brief</h3>

 Your task is to create a Reading List app that allow a user to submit items they intend to read later and view them on the page.
-Using the start code, which has the html and css already provided, you will need to handle the form's submission and display the submitted details on the page.
+You should all so be able to delete all the items on that page.